 Tiger populations are under threat due to loss of habitat.
 As more and more land is claimed by humans for urban and agricultural use, tiger territories are reduced and their food sources are affected.
 Whether land is flattened for new buildings or claimed for farming, tigers are forced into new areas that might not provide a sustainable food sources.
 Some tigers will remain in their original territory, in areas converted for farming livestock they are at most risk from farmers looking to protect their herds.

 Conservation projects are either undertaken ‘in-situ’ (in tigers own habitat) e.g. India or Asia, or ‘ex-situ’ (outside of their habitat) eg. in zoos and safari parks.
 Conservation efforts will usually start with education.
 Efforts will be made to improve understanding of why tigers are endangered and how they can be helped.
-Conservation projects around the world include ‘Born Free’, the World Wildlife Fund (WWF) and ‘Tiger Awareness’, these aim to work in situ with local governments, to provide education of how humans can live alongside tigers.
+Conservation projects around the world include ‘Born Free’, the World Wildlife Fund (WWF) and ‘Tiger Awareness’, and these aim to work in situ with local governments, to provide education of how humans can live alongside tigers.

-Ex situ programs in zoos and safari parks focus on captive breeding programs.
+Ex-situ programs in zoos and safari parks focus on captive breeding programs.
 To ensure a sustainable future for the species, breeding is controlled by a Studbook Keeper.
 Records are kept of every Amur tiger in captivity, including their history, bloodline, parents, movements between collections and their siblings.
 Decisions on breeding will be based on the recommendation of the studbook keeper, to ensure the strongest match is made within the captive population.

 Tigers are reliant on large contiguous expanses of forest habitat, with access to prey, water and undisturbed areas of land in which to breed.
 Without education in these localities, promoting essential conservation projects, this beautiful species’ future in the wild becomes increasingly uncertain.

-Meet Mishka the Amur tiger
+Meet Mishka the amur tiger

-Mishka is one of the four Amur tigers living at Woburn Safari Park within the Kingdom of the Carnivores.
-She lives at the Park alongside her sister Milashki, mother Minerva and father Elton.
+Mishka is one of the four amur tigers living at Woburn Safari Park within the Kingdom of the Carnivores.
+She lives at the park alongside her sister Milashki, mother Minerva and father Elton.